Vulturia: Location

 The cape is a flat plain adjacent to the sea, with a mesa rising behind the plain, isolating it from the rest of Oran.
 The cape is today the site of Oran airport.

 Bishopric

 The city was also the seat of an ancient Christian bishopric.
-We know only one bishop, of the town, Reparato, who took part in the Council of Carthage (484) by the Vandal king, Huneric, after which Reparato was exiled.
+We know only one bishop, of the town, Reparatus, who took part in the Council of Carthage (484) by the Vandal king, Huneric, after which Reparatus was exiled.